billvb/billvb.github.io/index.md

 </span>

 <span class="read_more_content">
-Spending time in the startup world and at the Applied Physics Lab has been an excellent opportunity to foster both depth in technical research, as well as competency in developing and deploying high-quality, business-critical software with deliveries on a quick tempo.
+Spending time in the startup world and at the Applied Physics Lab has allowed me to foster both depth in technical research, as well as competency in developing and deploying high-quality, business-critical software with deliveries on a quick tempo.
 In the course of a single week I may one day be working with a team of applied mathematicians to study formal verification for autonomous aircraft behavioral models, and the next day serving as a DevOps engineer writing Ansible playbooks to manage application deployment to a cloud infrastructure.
 </span>

 <a id="read_more_link" href="#">[Show more]</a>